nhsconnect/gpconnect/pages/appointments/appointments_use_case_read_an_appointment.md

 tags: [appointments,use_case]
 sidebar: appointments_sidebar
 permalink: appointments_use_case_read_an_appointment.html
-summary: "Use case for reading an appointment resource"
+summary: "Read a patient's appointment at an organisation"
 ---

-## API use case ##
+## Use case ##

 This specification describes a single use case enabling the consumer to obtain the details of a specific future appointment from a targeted provider system, irrespective of the booking organisation.